Chase L'Heureux, DC

 My goal is to help everyone I work with understand that health isn’t just the absence of disease, illness, and pain.
 Health is a state of complete physical, mental, and social well-being.
 Everyone has a general adaptive potential (GAP).
 GAP refers to your bodies ability to adapt to negative stress.
 If person A eats Burger King five days per week, doesn’t get off the couch, and has a lousy sleep schedule they will have a narrow GAP.
 If person B eats healthy, exercises, and gets adequate sleep they will obviously have a wider GAP.
 The narrower a person’s GAP becomes the easier it is for them to become sick and the wider a person’s GAP the less likely they are to become sick.
 In order to achieve maximum health potential, a fully functioning nerve system is required.
 The only way to naturally achieve a fully functioning nerve system is with chiropractic care.
 As a chiropractor my main objective is to find where stress is being applied to the nerve system and remove it.
 Diet, exercise, and adequate sleep are all important, but become more beneficial with a fully functioning nerve system.

-My husband and I returned to southeast Nebraska from southern California following his end of active duty with the United States Marine Corps.
 During my clinical experience while earning my degree in Radiology, I worked in emergency, trauma, surgical, inpatient and outpatient departments, as well as observed procedures such as port placements and kyphoplasties in Interventional Radiology.
 These procedures were necessary by the time I was working with these patients, and I recognized my drive to contribute to a healthcare pathway that would not only potentially prevent the need for some invasive procedures, but also increase the overall quality of life in those individuals.
 When the nature of the correlation of my posture and spinal X-rays was explained to me, the science behind the technique of Chiropractic Biophysics (the most- published named technique within the Index Medicus) became a significant influence in my life, and ignited my passion for increasing the education of others on the body's potential for recovery from a myriad of health concerns.
 I have had the opportunity to work in multiple departments in Chiropractic and healthcare facilities, to include radiology, rehab, marketing, claims, and office management.
 I am licensed as a Medical Radiographer, am a Registered Radiologic Technologist with the American Registry of Radiologic Technologists (ARRT), and am a member of the Nebraska Society of Radiologic Technologists.